SkyDev125/logseq/pages/IST___2___1___SO___Operating System.md

 			- Loads the kernel in the Disk to the memory, and starts it.
 		- Kernel Initialization
 			- Starts base data structures
-			- Copies Memory treating routines
+			- Copies Memory and interrupt treating routines
 			- Fills Interrupts
 			- Starts other processes.
 Like login.
 		-
+	- Process